thirumurthis/Learnings/spring/SpringBoot_AOP.md

 ## Validate input JSON payload with SpringBoot AOP

- - In this blog will demonstrate an use case where we can use SpringBoot AOP to perform input validation in the `@Controller` or `@Service` layer level.
+In this blog will demonstrate an use case to use SpringBoot AOP to perform input validation in the `@Controller` or `@Service` layer level.

 ### Scenario where this use case can be used